euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 necessarily provide meaningful results.

-This method is very similar in principle to the Gaussian fitting methods used by, e.g.: [Warren2008]_ and [Aschwanden2011]_.
+This method is very similar in principle to the Gaussian fitting methods used by [Warren2008]_ and [Aschwanden2011]_.
 However, great computational efficiency is achieved by only varying one parameter (the bulk temperature).
 Since the height and width of the DEM are not investigated, this method may be less accurate than a full parameter search would be and does not provide a full DEM which could be used to estimate the emission measure.
 The width and height of the Gaussian would need to be taken into account for a more formal determination of the thermal structure, but this approach aims only to estimate the dominant temperature along the LOS.
 The introduction of a full parameter search will be investigated in a future work by comparing the temperature maps produced using this implementation with those of a multi-parameter version.
 The simpler implementation means that full AIA resolution temperature maps (4096 x 4096 pixels) can be calculated within ~2 minutes.
 This is extremely fast when compared to, for example, the multi-Gaussian fitting method used by [DelZanna2013]_ (which took ~40 minutes to compute temperatures for 9600 pixels), and even beats the fast DEM inversion of [Plowman2012]_ (estimated ~1 hour for a full AIA-resolution temperature map) by a significant margin.

 Software features
 ~~~~~~~~~~~~~~~~~